Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Is excess weight affecting your life and your health?
 Bariatric surgery (also called obesity surgery) may help you reach a healthier weight.
 This surgery alters your digestive system.
-For the surgery to work, you must change both your diet and lifestyle.
+For the surgery to work, you must change your diet and lifestyle.
 In most cases, the surgery is not reversible.
 So if you’re considering surgery, learn all you can about it before you decide.
 Bariatric surgery also has a number of potential risks and complications that you need to discuss with your surgeon.

 Surgery is not for everyone.
 To qualify:

-You must have a BMI (body mass index) of 40 or more, or a BMI of 35 or more (see box below) plus a serious health problem such as type 2 diabetes, high blood pressure, or sleep apnea.
+You must have a BMI of 40 or more, or a BMI of 35 or more (see box below) plus a serious obesity-related health problem, such as type 2 diabetes, high blood pressure, or sleep apnea.

 You must be healthy enough to have surgery.

 You may be required to have a psychological evaluation.

-You must have tried to lose weight by other means.
+You must have tried to lose weight by other means, such as dieting.

 Other weight-loss methods should be tried first.
-Lifestyle changes, behavioral modifications, and prescription medicines are initial options.
-Surgery is only an option if other methods don’t work.
+Lifestyle changes, behavioral modifications, and prescription medicines are initial choices.
+Surgery is only a choice if other methods don’t work.